The Fourier dimension of Brownian limsup fractals: Introduction

 \section{Introduction}

 Brownian motion has proved itself a rich source of sets with interesting dimensional properties.
-It is well known that the level sets have Hausdorff dimension $1/2$, and it has recently been shown that they have equal Fourier dimension~\cite{FoucheMukeru}, implying that they form Salem sets.
-It has been accepted since 1974 that the rapid points of Hausdorff dimension also form Salem sets, due to the work of Orey and Taylor~\cite{OreyTaylor} and Kaufman~\cite{Kaufman}.
-An in-depth study of Kaufman's paper on the Fourier dimension of the set of rapid points has, however, offered up several questions regarding the validity of the statement and proof of the theorem.
+It is well known that the level sets have Hausdorff dimension $1/2$, and it has recently been shown that they have equal Fourier dimension in \citet{FoucheMukeru}, implying that they form Salem sets.
+It has been accepted since 1974 that the rapid points of Hausdorff dimension also form Salem sets, due to the work of \citet{OreyTaylor} and \citet{Kaufman}.
+A study of Kaufman's paper on the Fourier dimension of the set of rapid points has, however, raised several questions regarding the proof.
 Due to the significance of the result to the study of sample path properties of Brownian motion, it was felt that an updated and expanded version of the proof was merited.
+Furthermore, such methods can shed light on random fractals whose Hausdorff dimensions have been found, but whose Fourier dimensions are not yet known.

-As in~\cite{Potgieter}, we take the following as the definition of one dimensional Brownian motion:
+As in \citet{Potgieter}, we take the following as the definition of one dimensional Brownian motion:

 \begin{definition} Given a probability space $(\Omega, \mathcal{B}, \mathbf{P})$, a {\emph{Brownian motion}} is a stochastic process $X$ from $\Omega \times [0,1]$ to $\mathbb{R}$ satisfying the following properties: \begin{enumerate} \item{Each path $X(\omega, \cdot): [0,1]\to \mathbb{R}$ is almost surely continuous} \item{$X(\omega,0) = 0$ almost surely} \item{For $0\leq t_1 <t_2 \cdots < t_n \leq 1$, the random variables $X(\omega, t_1 ), X(\omega ,t_2)- X(\omega , t_1),\dots, X(\omega , t_n )- X(\omega ,t_{n-1})$ are independent and normally distributed with mean $0$ and variances $t_1, t_2 - t_1 ,\dots ,t_n - t_{n-1}$, respectively.} \end{enumerate} \end{definition}